 One of the questions we had was about future medical expenses and how could we face them.

 Like a lot of medical expenses you really don’t know what is going to hit you.
-You can guess and estimate some of the costs, but Fred and Brendan had access to reliable information.
+You can guess and estimate some of the costs, but Fred and his team had access to reliable information.
 From experience, they definitely had a great understanding for how those things play out.

 But it wasn’t all about money in the end.
 Nothing about this case could have brought back anything in terms of our daughter’s health.
 When the facts of the case started to unfold and we were told how negligent the operators were, we were pretty upset.
 There was a lot of anger and a large part of this case was about delivering a message.